bisforboman/exjobb/WorkPlan.md

 ## Timetable

 The Gant Schedule can be viewed in an attachment to this document.
 Below the individual topics are described.
-The schedule describes an interative agile process, where I'll start by developing a version with only some core features and once that's done I will seek to add additional features.
+The schedule describes an iterative agile process, where I'll start by developing a version with only some core features and once that's done I will seek to add additional features.

 ### Administration